Marais/marais.github.io/evinced/platform_pipeline_medium.md

 ## Query API Design
 To meet the requirement for a flexible API, I designed a GraphQL engine that translates queries into ClickHouse queries.
 All complex query logic is encapsulated within ClickHouse views, and the GraphQL layer simply reflects the view fields, providing filtering, sorting, and aggregation capabilities on those fields.
 This design allows us to easily create a new view whenever a new API is needed!

+## Optimizing Queries on the Trsffic Table
+tenants were mared as dirty

 ## Conclusion
 The solution chosen for this project was to use ClickHouse's CollapsingMergeTree in combination with the update streaming solution.
 Thanks to ClickHouse's idling capabilities and scalability, we were able to start with a very small cluster, significantly reducing startup costs compared to competitors.